MarkusDanilow/MadBuilder/README.md

       contexts: ["create", "update"]
 ```

-To generate your entities from the YAML file, simlpy execute the shell script already mentioned above.
+To generate your entities from the YAML file, simlpy execute the shell script that is included in the root folder of the project.

 ```bash
 # general command with placeholders